BillyBag2/meshtastic-map-docker/README.md

 Having meshtastic-map in submodules will both pin the version used to a fixed commit, and also provide a mechanism to pull the latest version or work on branches or forks.
 By default you get a version pinned to a specified commit that is designed to work with this project.

-# TODO

-At time of writing the submodule containing the map server was not initialized or fetched.

 # Prerequisites

 * docker engine/cli tools.